dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 1. Navigate to dbt Explorer by clicking on the **Explore** link in the navigation.
 2. In the main **Overview** page, go to the left navigation.
-3. Under the **Resources** tab, click on **Exposures** to view the exposures list.
+3. Under the **Resources** tab, click on **Exposures** to view the [exposures](/docs/build/exposures) list.
 4. Select a dashboard exposure and go to the **General** tab to view the data health information.
 5. In this tab, you’ll see:
+  - Name of the exposure.
    - Data health status: Data freshness passed, Data quality passed, Data may be stale, Data quality degraded
-   - Name of the exposure.
    - Resource type (model, source, and so on).
    - Dashboard status: Failure, Pass, Stale.
    - You can also see the last check completed, the last check time, and the last check duration.
-6. You can also click the **Open Dashboard** button on the upper right to immediately view this in your analytics tool.
+6. You can click the **Open Dashboard** button on the upper right to immediately view this in your analytics tool.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/data-tile-exposures.jpg" width="95%" title="View an exposure in dbt Explorer." />

 ## Embed in your dashboard

-Once you’ve navigated to the auto-exposure in dbt Explorer, you’ll need to set up your dashboard status tile and [service token](/docs/dbt-cloud-apis/service-tokens).
-You can embed Data health tile to any analytics tool that supports URL or iFrame embedding.
+Once you’ve navigated to the auto-exposure in dbt Explorer, you’ll need to set up your data health tile and [service token](/docs/dbt-cloud-apis/service-tokens).
+You can embed data health tile to any analytics tool that supports URL or iFrame embedding.

-Follow these steps to set up your data health tile in your dashboard:
+Follow these steps to set up your data health tile:

 1. Go to **Account settings** in dbt Cloud.
 2. Select **API tokens** in the left sidebar and then **Service tokens**.
 3. Click on **Create service token** and give it a name.
-4. Select the [**Metadata Only** permission](/docs/dbt-cloud-apis/service-tokens).
-This token will be used to embed the exposure tile in your dashboard in the later steps.
+4. Select the [**Metadata Only**](/docs/dbt-cloud-apis/service-tokens) permission.
+This token will be used to embed the tile in your dashboard in the later steps.
 <Lightbox src="/img/docs/collaborate/dbt-explorer/data-tile-setup.jpg" width="95%" title="Set up your dashboard status tile and service token to embed a data health tile" />

-5. Copy the **Metadata Only token** and save it in a secure location.
+5. Copy the **Metadata Only** token and save it in a secure location.
 You'll need it token in the next steps.
 6. Navigate back to dbt Explorer and select an exposure.
 7. Below the **Data health** section, expand on the toggle for instructions on how to embed the exposure tile (if you're an account admin with develop permissions).
 8. In the expanded toggle, you'll see a text field where you can paste your **Metadata Only token**.